-Details: When enabled, this feature allows a user to configure a list of MAC addresses for the Wi-Fi router, and restrict access to devices with addresses that are on the list.
-Devices with MAC addresses not on the list will fail to associate to the Wi-Fi network.
-Unfortunately, device MAC addresses can be easily changed, so this can't be relied upon to prevent unauthorized access to the network.
-Security should be enforced by a different setting (see Security below).
+When enabled, this feature allows a user to configure a list of MAC addresses for the Wi-Fi router, and restrict access to devices with addresses that are on the list.
+Devices with MAC addresses not on the list will fail to associate with the Wi-Fi network.
+MAC addresses can be changed easily, so don't rely on them to prevent unauthorized access to the network.

-The security setting controls the type of authentication and encryption used by your Wi-Fi router.
-This setting allows you to control access to your wireless network, as well as to specify the level of privacy you'd like to have for data you send over the air.
+The security setting controls the type of authentication and encryption used by your Wi-Fi router, which allows you to control access to the network and specify the level of privacy for data you send over the air.

 Set to: WPA2 Personal (AES)

-Details: WPA2 Personal (AES) is currently the strongest form of security offered by Wi-Fi products, and is recommended for all uses.
-When enabling WPA2, be sure to select a strong password, one that cannot be guessed by third parties.
+WPA2 Personal (AES) is currently the strongest form of security offered by Wi-Fi products, and is recommended for all uses.
+When enabling WPA2, be sure to select a strong password that can't be guessed by third parties.

-If you have older Wi-Fi devices on your network that don't support WPA2 Personal (AES), a good second choice is WPA/WPA2 Mode (often referred to as WPA Mixed Mode).
-This mode will allow newer devices to use the stronger WPA2 AES encryption, while still allowing older devices to connect with older WPA TKIP-level encryption.
+If you have older Wi-Fi devices that don't support WPA2 Personal (AES), a good second choice is WPA/WPA2 Mode, also known as WPA Mixed Mode.
+This mode allows newer devices to use the stronger WPA2 AES encryption, while still allowing older devices to connect with older WPA TKIP-level encryption.
 If your Wi-Fi router doesn't support WPA/WPA2 Mode, WPA Personal (TKIP) mode is the next best choice.

-Using WEP isn't recommended for compatibility, reliability, performance, and security reasons.
+For compatibility, reliability, performance, and security reasons, WEP is not recommended.
 WEP is insecure and functionally obsolete.
-Use TKIP if you must choose between it and WEP.
+If you must choose between WEP and TKIP, choose TKIP.

 Due to serious security weaknesses, the WEP and WPA TKIP encryption methods are deprecated and strongly discouraged.
-These modes should be used only if it is necessary to support legacy Wi-Fi devices that don't support WPA2 AES and cannot be upgraded to support WPA2 AES.
-Devices using these deprecated encryption methods won't be able to take full advantage of 802.11n performance and other features.
-Due to these issues the Wi-Fi Alliance has directed the Wi-Fi industry to phase out WEP and WPA TKIP.
+Use these modes only if necessary to support legacy Wi-Fi devices that don't support WPA2 AES and can't be upgraded to support WPA2 AES.
+Devices using these deprecated encryption methods can't take full advantage of the performance and other features of 802.11n and 802.11ac.
+As a result, the Wi-Fi Alliance has directed the Wi-Fi industry to phase out WEP and WPA TKIP.

-Details: Routers that support 802.11n should be configured for 802.11b/g/n for maximum speed and compatibility.
-Routers that only support 802.11g should be put in 802.11b/g mode, while those that support only 802.11b can be left in 802.11b mode.
-Different Wi-Fi routers support different radio modes, so the exact setting will vary depending on the Wi-Fi router in use.
+Routers that support 802.11 should be configured for 802.11n/ac for maximum speed and compatibility.
+Different Wi-Fi routers support different radio modes, so the setting varies depending on the router.
 In general, enable support for all modes.
-Devices will then automatically select the fastest commonly supported mode to communicate.
-Note that choosing a subset of the available modes will prevent some devices from connecting (for example, 802.11b/g devices will be unable to connect to a Wi-Fi router in 802.11n-only mode).
-Also, choosing a subset of the available modes might cause interference with nearby legacy networks, and might cause nearby legacy devices to interfere with your network.
+Devices can then automatically select the fastest commonly supported mode to communicate.
+Choosing a subset of the available modes prevents some devices from connecting.
+For example, 802.11ac devices can't connect to a Wi-Fi router in 802.11n-only mode.
+Also, choosing a subset of the available modes might cause interference with nearby legacy networks, and nearby legacy devices might interfere with your network.

-Details: Routers that support 802.11n should be configured for 802.11a/n mode for maximum speed and compatibility.
-Routers that only support 802.11a can be left in 802.11a mode.
-Different Wi-Fi routers support different radio modes, so the exact setting will vary depending on the Wi-Fi router in use.
+Routers that support 802.11n should be configured for 802.11n/ac mode for maximum speed and compatibility.
+Different Wi-Fi routers support different radio modes, so the setting varies depending on the router.
 In general, enable support for all modes.
-Devices will then automatically select the fastest commonly supported mode to communicate.
-Note that choosing a subset of the available modes will prevent older devices from connecting (for example, 802.11a devices will be unable to connect to a Wi-Fi router in 802.11n-only mode).
-In addition, choosing a subset of the available modes might cause interference with nearby legacy networks, and might cause nearby legacy devices to interfere with your network.
+Devices can then automatically select the fastest commonly supported mode to communicate.
+Choosing a subset of the available modes prevents older devices from connecting.
+For example, 802.11ac devices can't connect to a Wi-Fi router in 802.11n-only mode.
+Also, choosing a subset of the available modes might cause interference with nearby legacy networks, and nearby legacy devices might interfere with your network.

 Set to: Auto

-Details: For best performance, choose "Auto" mode and let the Wi-Fi router select the best channel.
-If this mode isn't supported by your Wi-Fi router, you'll need to manually select a channel.
-You should pick a channel that's free from other Wi-Fi routers and other sources of interference.
+For best performance, choose "Auto" mode and let the Wi-Fi router select the best channel.
+If this mode isn't supported by your Wi-Fi router, choose a channel that's free from other Wi-Fi routers and other sources of interference.
 Read about possible sources of interference.

 The Dynamic Host Configuration Protocol (DHCP) assigns addresses that identify devices on your network.
 Once assigned, devices use these addresses to communicate with each other and with computers on the Internet.
 The functionality of a DHCP server can be thought of as similar to a phone company handing out phone numbers, which customers then use to call other people.

-Set to: Only one DHCP server per network
+Set to: Enabled, if it's the only DHCP server on your network

-Details: There should be only one DHCP server on your network.
-This DHCP server might be built in to your DSL or cable modem, a standalone router, or integrated with your Wi-Fi router.
-In any case, only one device should act as a DHCP server on your network.
-If more than one device has it enabled, you will likely see address conflicts and will have issues accessing the Internet or other resources on your network.
+There should be only one DHCP server on your network.
+This DHCP server might be built in to your cable modem, DSL modem, or router.
+If more than one device has DHCP enabled, you will likely see address conflicts and have issues accessing the Internet or other resources on your network.

 Network address translation (NAT) translates between addresses on the Internet and those on a local network.
 The functionality of a NAT provider is like that of a worker in an office mail room who takes a business address and an employee name on incoming letters and replaces them with the destination office number in a building.
 This allows people outside the business to send information to a specific person in the building.

-Details: Generally, NAT should only be enabled on the device acting as a router for your network.
-This is usually either your DSL or cable modem, or a standalone router, which might also act as your Wi-Fi router.
-If NAT is enabled on more than one device—"double NAT"—you'll likely have trouble accessing certain Internet services, such as games, Voice Over IP (VoIP), and Virtual Private Network (VPN), and communicating across the different levels of NAT on the local network.
+Generally, enable NAT only on the device that acts as a router for your network.
+This is usually your cable modem, your DSL modem, or your standalone router, which might also act as your Wi-Fi router.
+Using NAT on more than one device is called double NAT, and that can cause issues with accessing Internet services, such as games, Voice Over IP (VoIP), Virtual Private Network (VPN), and communicating across the different levels of NAT on the local network.

-WMM prioritizes network traffic according to four access categories: voice, video, best effort, and background.
+WMM (Wi-Fi Multimedia) prioritizes network traffic according to four access categories: voice, video, best effort, and background.